 3. MeoHui Retractable Cat Wand Set with Feathers

-- Telescopic wand: Adjustable length for varied play styles
+- Telescopic wand: Extends for wide play area and easy storage

 - Requires supervision